levon003/levon003.github.io/_posts/2024-11-12-ai-safety-conversation.md

  - <https://www.aisafety.com/>

 Other resources I've stumbled across:
+ - Introductions/summaries
+   - "The case for taking AI seriously as a threat to humanity" by Kelsey Piper: <https://www.vox.com/future-perfect/2018/12/21/18126576/ai-artificial-intelligence-machine-learning-safety-alignment>
+   - "Preventing an AI-related catastrophe" by Benjamin Hilton: <https://80000hours.org/problem-profiles/artificial-intelligence/>
+   - "Intro to brain-like-AGI safety" by Steve Brynes: <https://www.alignmentforum.org/s/HzcM2dkCq7fwXBej8>
+   - "AGI safety from first principles" by Richard Ngo: <https://www.alignmentforum.org/s/mzgtmmTKKn5MuCzFJ>
+   - "The Compendium" by Connor Leahy, Gabriel Alfour, Chris Scammell, Andrea Miotti, Adam Shimi: <https://www.thecompendium.ai/>
+     - "The Compendium aims to present a coherent worldview explaining the race to AGI and extinction risks and what to do about them, in a way that is accessible to non-technical readers who have no prior knowledge about AI."
+     - I haven't really looked at this yet, so I'm not sure how useful it is.
  - "The implausibility of intelligence explosion" by François Chollet: <https://medium.com/@francois.chollet/the-impossibility-of-intelligence-explosion-5be4a9eda6ec>
    - This blog post from 2017 was very influential on my early thinking about AI safety risks, particularly the importance of coordination and communication problems.
  - "Beyond Preferences in AI Alignment" by Tan Zhi-Xuan, Micah Carroll, Matija Franklin, Hal Ashton: <https://arxiv.org/abs/2408.16984>
    - This useful overview paper speaks to a diversity of philosophical perspectives on the value alignment problem.
- - "The Compendium" by Connor Leahy, Gabriel Alfour, Chris Scammell, Andrea Miotti, Adam Shimi: <https://www.thecompendium.ai/>
-   - "The Compendium aims to present a coherent worldview explaining the race to AGI and extinction risks and what to do about them, in a way that is accessible to non-technical readers who have no prior knowledge about AI."
-   - I haven't really looked at this yet, so I'm not sure how useful it is.
  - "Debunking Robot Rights Metaphysically, Ethically, and Legally" by Abeba Birhane, Jelle van Dijk, Frank Pasquale: <https://arxiv.org/abs/2404.10072>
    - A useful overview of arguments for not accepting "robot rights" arguments, although the V1 draft appears pretty rough.
  - "Reclaiming AI as a Theoretical Tool for Cognitive Science" by Iris van Rooij, Olivia Guest, Federico Adolfi, Ronald de Haan, Antonina Kolokolova, Patricia Rich: <https://link.springer.com/article/10.1007/s42113-024-00217-5>